9 Branching and GithHub Team Workflow

 Teams operate from a shared repository or repo.

-Two common models are differentiated by how the team members interact with the shared repo based on their write permissions for the repo Main branch.
+Two common models are differentiated by how the team members interact with the shared repo based on their write permissions for the repo main.

-• A large project may have lots of analysts/developers but only a few with write privileges to the Main branch to protect the Main branch.
+• A large project may have lots of analysts/developers but only a few with write privileges to main to protect main.

 • This often leads to a “Fork and Pull” workflow model for updates.